fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Religion

 The period in the Arabian history which preceded the birth of Islam is known as the Times of Ignorance.
 Judging by the beliefs and the practices of the pagan Arabs, it appears that it was a most appropriate name.
-The Arabs were the devotees of a variety of “religions” which can be classified into the following categories.
+The Arabs were the devotees of a variety of "religions" which can be classified into the following categories.

 1. Idol-worshippers or polytheists.
 Most of the Arabs were idolaters.
 They worshipped numerous idols and each tribe had its own idol or idols and fetishes.
 They had turned the Kaaba in Makkah, which according to tradition, had been built by the Prophet Abraham and his son, Ismael, and was dedicated by them to the service of One God, into a heathen pantheon housing 360 idols of stone and wood.